 Put heaven palaces shaming later.

-There are also six large mural panels on the walls; four of them are as old as the palace and two other painted about 150 years later.
+There are also six large mural panels on the walls; four of them are as old as the palace and two others were painted about 150 years later.
 The first one on the north of the western wall, 5.7 meters by 2.2 meters in size, shows a banquet held for the governor of Turkistan Vali Mohammad Khan in 1611 A.D. with a combination of three painting genres comprised of miniature (bodies), portrait (faces) and realism done by Reza Abbasi.
 It attracts attention to the indoor atmosphere of the Safavid royal court.
-A closer inspection of Vali Mohammad's right hand reveals his hand hidden in the sleeve, showing his submission to Shah Abbas I. Next to him, another portrait, where the character has hidden his left hand in the sleeve, indicating that he was probably the ambassador of Iran in Turkistan and his gesture suggestive of his loyalty to the king (the left hand implies feelings whereas the right hand implies power).
+A closer inspection of Vali Mohammad's right-hand reveals his hand hidden in the sleeve, showing his submission to Shah Abbas I. Next to him, is another portrait, where the character has hidden his left hand in the sleeve, indicating that he was probably the ambassador of Iran in Turkistan, and his gesture is suggestive of his loyalty to the king (the left hand implies feelings whereas the right hand implies power).
 The portrait of Shah Abbas I is in the middle on the right side and on his left-hand side, a group of his commanders has taken their seats.
-The first one with a big belly is the most faithful chief-commander of the king, Allah Verdi Khan.
-Furthermore, some immoral scenes on the lower part of the panels (on the left the lesbians and on the right the homosexuals) are shown.
+The first one with a big belly is the most faithful chief commander of the king, Allah Verdi Khan.
+Furthermore, some immoral scenes on the lower part of the panels (on the left the lesbians, and on the right the homosexuals) are shown.